cloudnative-pg/cloudnative-pg/docs/src/faq.md

 Yes, of course.
 And our advice is that you look at all of them and compare them with CloudNativePG before making your decision.
-You will see that most of these operators use an external failover management tool (Patroni or similar) and rely on stateful sets.
+You will see that most of these operators use an external failover management tool (Patroni or similar) and rely on StatefulSets.

 Here is a non exhaustive list, in chronological order from their publication on GitHub: